AndreGalaGarza/power-outage-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>

+This plot reveals that Wisconsin has the highest average outage duration, with New York and West Virginia following behind.
+Notably, many states with high outage durations on average are in either the Midwest or Northeast region of the United States.

 Next, I make several scatter plots that compare outage duration with other variables in the dataset.
 First, I plot outage duration against two discrete features: the month in which an outage occurred and the major cause of an outage, respectively.